 Make Data Legible And Verifiable

 Crypto users trust numbers they can check.
 Publish live metrics with explanations.
 TVL with the calculation method.
 Volume with the time window.
 APY with how it is derived.
 Add a small “how this works” link next to each metric.
 Default to conservative claims.
 If a yield depends on volatile conditions, show the range, not only the peak.
 Every chart and table should include a data source and a last updated time.
-Treat your site like a product used by analysts who expect audit trails.
+Treat your site like a product analysts use and expect to audit.

 Write Like A Responsible Host